Importance of long-ranged electron-electron interactions for the magnetic phase diagram of twisted bilayer graphene: Discussion

 Experiments typically observe the strongest insulating states at $\nu=\pm2$~\cite{NAT_I,NAT_S,SOM,TSTBLG}.
-Without Hartree interactions, our calculations predict no broken symmetry states at $\nu=+2$.
+Without Hartree interactions, our calculations predict no broken-symmetry states at $\nu=+2$.
 In contrast, Hartree$+U$ theory predicts magnetic states for both $\nu=+2$ and $\nu=-2$.
-In two recent experiments~\cite{Saito2020,Stepanov2020}, a thin dielectric spacer layer that separates the tBLG from metallic gates was used to enhance the screening of the electron-electron interactions in tBLG.
+In recent experiments~\cite{Saito2020,Stepanov2020}, a thin dielectric spacer layer that separates the tBLG from metallic gates was used to enhance the screening of the electron-electron interactions in tBLG~\cite{PHD_3}.
 This results in significant changes to the electronic phase diagram with correlated insulator states being ``screened out" for most twist angles and doping levels~\cite{PHD_3}.
-Interestingly, these experiments find the insulating state at $\nu=2$ to be most robust.
+Interestingly, these experiments often find the insulating state at $\nu=+2$ to be most robust.
 Naively, one might expect that this system should be described by the magnetic phase diagram obtained without long-ranged Hartree interactions.
-However, changes in external screening only result in weak changes to the Hartree theory band structure~\cite{PHD_4,Cea2019} and therefore we expect that the Hartree$+U$ result should be more relevant to experiments with thin dielectric spacer layers.
+However, changes in external screening only result in small changes to the Hartree theory band structure~\cite{PHD_4,Cea2019} and therefore we expect that the Hartree$+U$ result should be more relevant to experiments with thin dielectric spacer layers.

 At $\nu=+3$, a strong insulating state is observed in experiments, especially when the tBLG is aligned with the hexagonal boron nitride substrate~\cite{EFM,Serlin2020}.
-In contrast, the $\nu=-3$ insulating state is almost never seen~\cite{SOM,TSTBLG,NAT_I,Chern_Das}.
-For insulating phases to emerge at these doping levels both valley and spin symmetries must be broken, i.e., the insulating state must be ferromagnetic~\cite{EFM,Serlin2020}.
+In contrast, the $\nu=-3$ insulating state is almost never observed~\cite{SOM,TSTBLG,NAT_I,Chern_Das}.
+For insulating phases to emerge at these doping levels both valley and spin symmetries must be broken, i.e., the insulating state must be FM~\cite{EFM,Serlin2020}.
 This is consistent with the Hartree$+U$ results which predict FM order at $\nu=+3$ at several twist angles near the magic angle.
-FM order at $\nu=-3$ is only found at $\theta=0.96\degree$.
-Without Hartree interactions, our calculations do not predict FM order at $\nu=+3$ and instead find relatively strong FM states at $\nu=-3$.
+Ferromagnetic order at $\nu=-3$ is only found at $\theta=0.96\degree$.
+Without Hartree interactions, our calculations do not predict FM order at $\nu=+3$ and instead we find relatively strong FM states at $\nu=-3$.